isovector/draconian-results/pho.md

 Businesses will transition from a COVID-19 Safety Plan to a communicable disease plan.

-### Restaurants, pubs, bars and nightclubs
+### Restaurants, cafes, pubs, bars and nightclubs

-There are no group limits for indoor and outdoor dining.
-You can dine at a restaurant or pub for New Year\'s Eve.
+Bars, nightclubs and lounges are closed.

+Indoor and outdoor dining is allowed with physical distancing requirements and other rules, including:

+-   A maximum of 6 people at a table
+-   Physical distancing or barriers between tables
 -   Customers must remain seated and cannot move between or visit other tables
--   Venues can determine their own table limits
 -   No dancing
 -   Normal liquor service hours
 -   [Masks are required] when not seated at a table

-### Casinos

-Casinos can operate at full seated capacity, including gaming positions.
+Restaurants, cafes and pubs must scan [proof of vaccination QR codes for entry].

 ------------------------------------------------------------------------